Siemienik/siemienik.github.io/docs/xlsx-import-readme.md

 ### ✅ Browser Support

-Browser supporting has been proved for ✅ _Chrome_ and ✅ _Firefox_ in [Angular & Vue & React Samples](#frontend-frameworks) and theirs tests.
-Feel welcome to run samples by yourselves and check it.
+Browser supporting has been proved for ✅ _Chrome_ and ✅ _Firefox_ in [Angular & Vue & React Examples](#frontend-frameworks) and theirs tests.
+Feel welcome to run examples by yourselves and check it.

 ### ✅ NodeJS Support